andfaulkner/node-repl-plus/README.md

 Setup
 -----

-1. npm install node-cli-plus --save-dev
+1. npm install node-repl-plus --save-dev

 2. Create a .nodeplus file in the project root.
 See below for basic example.